-To inspire your employees to continue coming to work and reengage with the team, you can plan team-building activities and events to promote collaboration.
-You can also meet with your employees to gauge their overall feelings on their work and your organization so that you can begin to take steps to correct any issues.
+To inspire your employees to continue coming to work and reengage with the entire team, you can plan team-building activities and events to promote collaboration.
+You can also meet with your employees to gauge their overall feelings about their work and your organization so that you can begin to take steps to correct any issues.

 4. A negative attitude

 While frustration, stress, and discouragement are normal emotions in the workplace from time to time, a persistent negative attitude from an employee who was once positive can be a sign of low morale.

 While both workplace and personal factors can cause this, it can have a negative impact on your entire workforce.

 To address this, you’ll need to identify the cause of the problem.
 If it’s a work-related problem, discuss strategies with your HR department to solve it or offer alternative solutions.

 Steps to improve staff morale